 Vaccines: The Myths and the Facts

-Vaccines are an effective means of preventing life-threatening illnesses by boosting the body’s natural immune response to diseases caused by viruses and bacteria.
+Fact: Vaccines are an effective means of preventing life-threatening illnesses by boosting the body’s natural immune response to diseases caused by viruses and bacteria.
 Vaccine programs throughout the world have led to improved overall health of our population by reducing the transmission of disease, permanent and temporary disability, and infant mortality.
 Although vaccines have been proven to be both safe and effective based on sound scientific evidence, several myths have been spread, keeping vaccines at the center of controversy.
-The top five vaccine myths are addressed here in an effort to emphasize the safety and necessity of this important healthcare intervention.
+The COVID-19 pandemic has caused significant illness and disease for the world’s population.
+With the approval of vaccinations against SARS-CoV-2 to prevent COVID-19 illness, there are also myths that are circulating about the production, effectiveness and risks of these vaccines.
+Here we provide the top five general vaccine myths and the top five COVID-19 vaccine myths in an effort to emphasize the safety and necessity of this important healthcare intervention.

 Myth 1: Vaccines contain many harmful ingredients.

 Fact: Vaccines contain ingredients that allow the product to be safely administered.
 Any substance can be harmful in significantly high doses, even water.
 Vaccines contain ingredients at a dose that is even lower than the dose we are naturally exposed to in our environment.
 Thimerosal, a mercury-containing compound, is a widely-used preservative for vaccines that are manufactured in multi-dose vials.
 We are naturally exposed to mercury in milk, seafood, and contact lens solutions.
 There is no evidence to suggest that the amount of thimerosal used in vaccines poses a health risk.
-Many vaccines now produce single-dose vials which has greatly decreased the use of thimerosal in vaccines.
-Formaldehyde, another vaccine ingredient, is in automobile exhaust, household products and furnishings such as carpets, upholstery, cosmetics, paint and felt-tip markers, and in health products such as antihistamines, cough drops and mouthwash.
+Many vaccines are now produced in single-dose vials, which has greatly decreased the use of thimerosal in vaccine production.
+Formaldehyde, another vaccine ingredient, is in automobile exhaust, household products and furnishings, such as carpets, upholstery, cosmetics, paint and felt-tip markers, and in health products, such as antihistamines, cough drops and mouthwash.
 The dose in vaccines is much lower than the amount we are exposed to in our daily life.
-Not all vaccines contain aluminum, but those that do typically contain about .125 mg to .625 mg per dose.
-This, too, is much less than what the average person consumes in a day.
-An estimated 30 to 50 mg of aluminum is consumed by the average person daily, mainly from foods, drinking water and medicines.
+Another example of an ingredient in vaccines is aluminum, which is added in order to boost and build a stronger immunity to the vaccine.
+Not all vaccines contain aluminum, but those that do typically contain aluminum in amounts that is much less than what the average person consumes in a day from foods, drinking water and medicines.

 Myth 2: Vaccines cause autism and sudden infant death syndrome (SIDS).